Introducing children to the wonders of nature

 Inspiring and uplifting, The Wish Trees is rooted in the idea that every child can help make the world a better place.
 This whimsical children’s book introduces young readers to the fun of tree planting as they meet kids around the globe planting Wish Trees and making wishes.

 Kids will discover the wonder of trees and enjoy searching for different animals and tree names with each new page.
 Thoughtful, empowering and beautifully written by journalist and children’s environmental education advocate Andrea Koehle Jones, The Wish Trees features illustrations by New York Times best-selling illustrator Alicia Padrón.
-The Wish Trees: How Planting Trees Can Help Make the World a Better Place will inspire little tree planters and wishers everywhere.
+The Wish Trees: How Planting Trees Can Help Make the World a Better Place is inspiring little tree planters and wishers everywhere.